 The orientation angle in the plane of the sky of the projected ellipse is

 and the elongation parameter of the ellipsoid is

 where

-The elongation parameter, $e_\parallel$, represents the ratio of the size of the ellipsoid along the observer's line-of-sight to the major axis of the projected ellipse in the sky plane, providing a measure of the three dimensional geometry of the triaxial ellipsoid model of the ICM.
+The elongation parameter, $e_\parallel$, represents the ratio of the size of the ellipsoid along the observer's line of sight to the major axis of the projected ellipse in the sky plane, providing a measure of the three-dimensional geometry of the triaxial ellipsoid model of the ICM.
 In the gas analysis presented in \cite{2012MNRAS.419.2646S}, the orientation angle ($\theta_\epsilon$; represented as $\epsilon$ by \citealt{2012MNRAS.419.2646S}) was determined from the X-ray map, while the elongation parameter (represented as $e_\triangle$, which is equivalent to $1 / e_\parallel$) was estimated from the combined X-ray and SZ analysis.
 Later, \cite{2017MNRAS.467.3801S} simultaneously constrained the individual Euler angles by treating the axial ratios and three angles as free parameters.